-Power generation (NFR14 1A1a) is a key source for many pollutants.
+Power generation (NFR19 1A1a) is a key source for many pollutants.
 However, there has been a substantial reduction in the magnitude of emissions from this source since 1990.
-Table 2-11 summarises the major contributors to emissions from power generation and shows how emissions have changed from 1990 to 2017.
+Table 2-11 summarises the major contributors to emissions from power generation and shows how emissions have changed from 1990 to 2018.

-Table 2-11 Power Stations: Sector share of UK emissions total in 2017 and Trends from 1990 to 2017
+Table 2-11 Power Stations: Sector share of UK emissions total in 2018 and Trends from 1990 to 2018

-Pollutant NFR14 Code % of total emissions for the given pollutant in 2017 % change in emissions between 1990 and 2017
+Pollutant NFR Code % of total emissions in 2018 for given pollutant % change from 1990 to 2018

-СО 1A1a 3% -64%
+СО 1A1a 3% -53%

-NOx (as NO 2) 1A1a 12% -86%
+НСВ 1A1a 65% 1498%

-PM 10 1A1a 2% -96%
+Hg 1A1a 18% -93%

-PM {2.5} 1A1a 2% -92%
+NOx (as NO 2) 1A1a 12% -87%

-Hg 1A1a 19% -92%
+PM 10 1A1a 1% -96%

-SOx (as SO 2) 1A1a 17% -99%
+PM {2.5} 1A1a 2% -93%

-НСВ 1A1a 66% 1366%
+Pollutant NFR Code % of total emissions in 2018 for given pollutant % change from 1990 to 2018 SOx (as SO 2) 1A1a 14% -99%

-Since 1988, electricity generators have adopted a programme of progressively fitting low NO_x burners to their 500 MWe (megawatt electric) or larger coal fired units, and since 2007 a programme of fitting over-fire-air burners has further reduced NO_x (as NO2) emissions from the sector.
+Since 1988, electricity generators have adopted a programme of progressively fitting low NO_x burners to their 500 MWe (megawatt electric) or larger coal fired units, and since 2007 a programme of fitting over-fire-air burners has further reduced NO_x (as NO_2) emissions from the sector.
 Since 1990, the increased use of nuclear generation and the introduction of CCGT (Combined Cycle Gas Turbine) plant burning natural gas, in place of older coal stations, have further reduced NO_x emissions.
 The emissions from the low NO_x turbines used are much lower than those of pulverised coal fired plant even when low NO_x burners are fitted.
-Moreover, CCGTs are more efficient than conventional coal and oil stations and have negligible SO_x (as SO2) emissions; this has accelerated the decline of SO_x (as SO2) emissions.
+Moreover, CCGTs are more efficient than conventional coal and oil stations and have negligible SO_x (as SO_2) emissions; this has accelerated the decline of SO_x (as SO_2) emissions.
 The reduction of particulate emissions is also due to this switch from coal to natural gas and nuclear power for electricity generation, as well as improvement in the performance of particulate abatement plants at coal-fired power stations.
-The installation of flue gas desulphurisation at eight power stations has reduced SO_x (as SO2) and particulate emissions further.
-Emissions of CO, dust and metals are also much higher at coal-fired stations than at CCGTs, so emissions of these pollutants have also fallen sharply.
+The installation of flue gas desulphurisation at eight power stations has reduced SO_x (as SO_2) and particulate emissions further.
+Emissions of CO_x dust and metals are also much higher at coal-fired stations than at $CCGT_x$, so emissions of these pollutants have also fallen sharply.
 In contrast, all of the HCB emission from power stations is from the burning of municipal solid waste, and emissions have grown significantly reflecting changes in the quantities of waste burnt.

-There was a particularly large change in the use of coal between 2015 and 2016, with consumption 52% lower in 2016, due to plant closure and low utilization rates at some of the remaining stations.
-This was reduced by a further 20% in 2017.
+There was a particularly large change in the use of coal between 2015 and 2016, with consumption 51% lower in 2016, due to plant closure and low utilization rates at some of the remaining stations.
+This was reduced by a further 33% since then.